 Jack Guinness’ Father’s Day Gift Guide

 Dads are famously impossible to buy for.
 I refuse to give up and buy my father a sock subscription or bottle of whisky.
 We’re talking about the man who watched your mother raise you.
 Surely he deserves better than that?
-For years we got away without my old Dad realizing that Father’s Day even existed until some local busy body spilled the beans.
+For years we got away without my old Dad realising that Father’s Day even existed until some local busy body spilled the beans.
 Now every year, my siblings and I are filled with anxiety over how to mark the occasion.
-We know the drill for Mother’s Day – flowers and a quick call do the trick.
-I always get the sneaking suspicion that Mum would prefer just the flowers rather than the phone call, but it’s a tradition now and I hate to break those.
+We know the drill for Mother’s Day—flowers and a quick call do the trick.
+I always get the sneaking suspicion that Mum would prefer just the flowers rather than the phone call but it’s a tradition now and I hate to break those.

-I fostered a dog over lockdown (yes, I know – I am an actual saint).
+I fostered a dog over lockdown (yes, I know—I am an actual saint).
 I let her sleep in my bed every night because I’m needy and easily catch a chill, but eventually my boyfriend convinced me to get her a dog bed.
 (Like the foster dog, he has since abandoned me and found a happier forever home.)
 Eventually she took to her bed.
 It was beautiful watching her independence grow and see her enjoy her own space.
-If OKA made this bed in human size, I’d buy it.
-It’s the softest comfiest thing in the world, like touching a cloud or a millionaire’s carpet.
+Luckily, OKA makes equally fluffy versions of this pet pillow for humans too, but until you graduate to them, this is the softest comfiest thing in the world, like touching a cloud or a millionaire’s carpet.
 Too good for dogs, just right as a practical pet related gift for dad.

 The Plain Velvet Pillow Cover in Camel

-I’m not saying dad will love a cushion, soft furnishings seem lost on many men.
-But if your dad has a favourite spot in the house – an armchair, a study, or under the stairs – then he’ll thank you for making it a little more comfortable and chicer.
+I’m not saying dad will love a pillow, soft furnishings seem lost on many men.
+But if your dad has a favorite spot in the house—an armchair, a study, or under the stairs—then he’ll thank you for making it a little more comfortable and chicer.